Tween Sewing Survival Guide + Photo Shoot

 Sew with knits.
 If you’ve been putting it off, learn.
 Stretchy fabric is essential for the tween wardrobe.
 Tweens aren’t going to wear as many wovens.
 Kiss your cute peasant dress sewing days goodbye.

 Learn to install a zip fly.
-Elastic waists aren’t going to cut it except in pajamas, skirts, and leggings.
+Elastic waists aren’t always going to cut it.
 I’ve tried zip flys twice; & failed miserably both times.
 But I know I’ve got to try again until I get it right.

 Double Needle Stitching.
 Tweens wear lots of jeans and t-shirts.
 No matter what their style, jeans and tees are in the dress code.
 Jeans require top stitching, and twin needles will take them to the next level.
-Cover-stitching will make your tees and knit projects look pro, and you can get the look with double needles.
-Contrasting color top-stitches and cover-stitches are a big trend right now, and imperfect stitch work will be very visible.
-Double needles are your friend:)
+If you can afford a cover stitch machine, get one.
+They are fabulous for knits!
+If not, twin needles will help your projects look pro.

 A Couple More Tips for Tween Fashion Sewing